 If you have a second day, put the east side on your list.
 This is excursion will require a full day.
 Allow three hours driving time to reach Windy Ridge.Drive directly to Windy Ridge, which is the best viewpoint of the mountain, and then work your way back stopping at the viewpoints and taking short hikes as you time permits.
 Try to get to Windy Ridge early in the morning for good light on the mountain.

 If you have a third day, consider exploring the south side of the monument next.
 Stop at Lahar Viewpoint and a hike into Lava Canyon.
-If you love photographing waterfal, spend your time along the Lewis River.
+If you love photographing waterfall, spend your time along the Lewis River.

 Photographing Mount St Helens: